ECHA has added two new chemicals to the Candidate List.

 These substances may be placed on the Authorisation List in the future.

-If a substance is on that list, its use will be prohibited unless companies apply for authorisation and the European Commission authorises them to continue its use.
+If a substance is on that list, its use will be prohibited.
+Companies must apply for authorization from the European Commission to continue its use.

 Consequences of the Candidate List

-Importers and producers of articles will have to notify ECHA if their article contains a Candidate List substance within six months from the date it has been included in the list (14 June 2023).
-Suppliers of substances on the Candidate List, supplied either on their own or in mixtures, have to provide their customers with a safety data sheet.
+Importers and producers of articles must notify ECHA if their article contains a substance from the Candidate List within six months of its inclusion (14 June 2023).
+Suppliers of substances listed must provide safety data sheets to their customers, whether supplied alone or in mixtures.

 Under the Waste Framework Directive, companies also have to notify ECHA if the articles they produce contain substances of very high concern in a concentration above 0.1 % (weight by weight).
 This notification is published in ECHA’s database of substances of concern in products (SCIP).